Vertos Medical Blog

 Shopping Cart Syndrome – lumbar spinal stenosis (LSS) with neurogenic claudication (NC).
 These patients will often be the first ones to find chairs in your waiting room or use the walking aids, such as a shopping cart, to establish a flexed position.
 The flexed posture is a common sign of NC because it opens up the spinal canal to alleviate the pressure on the central canal to avoid pain that comes with being straight, upright, or mobile.

 Silhouettes of four individuals: A man hunched over with lower back pain, a woman walking with pain in her upper legs, an elderly person holding a shopping cart to alleviate lower back pain, a person sitting to relieve back pain.
+Text on image says "Is pain, numbness or heaviness PRESENT when standing/walking?"
+Second text block says "Is this discomfort RELIEVED by sitting, bending forward, or sleeping curled in the fetal position?"

 Ask patients